frankdean/trip-web-client/README.md

 1. Safari not working -
     [Protractor bug #3588](https://github.com/angular/protractor/issues/3588).

+	Also need to enable 'Allow Remote Automation' option in Safari's 'Develop' menu, but fails when attempting to script the login.

 1. Safari on iOS (iPad) fails when using websockets with self-signed certificates over HTTPS, with: